-The Wells Fargo Innovation Incubator (IN2), a technology incubator and platform funded by the Wells Fargo Foundation and co-administered by the U.S. Department of Energy’s National Renewable Energy Laboratory (NREL), today announced that its eighth cohort consists of five startups that share a focus on technologies that help make housing both more affordable and more sustainable.
+On May 20, 2021, the Wells Fargo Innovation Incubator, a technology incubator and platform funded by the Wells Fargo Foundation and co-administered by the U.S. Department of Energy’s National Renewable Energy Laboratory (NREL), announced that its eighth cohort consists of five startups that share a focus on technologies that help make housing both more affordable and more sustainable.

 Read more on Business Wire.